uforic/email-parser/README.md

 ## Features

 -   Syncs complete Gmail mailbox, savings the messages to a local cache directory.
+-   Reasonable guarantees around jobs: most jobs are idempotent, and upon server restart, will be retried.
 -   In addition to downloading messages, processes the message for analysis.
 The two analysis that are done are:
     1. Unsecured Google Drive and Google Sheets links
     -   visits link, if it's a 200 status OK then it's insecure)